4 October 1962

 17 November 1968

 The Saint answers a cry for help from Jean Lane, whose brother Tony has got himself into hot water after being black-mailed into working for night-club owner Cord Thrandel, who is an all-round criminal.
 Having rescued Tony from Thrandel's clutches he investigates a warehouse in which he finds cases of plaster statues which contain heroin.
 He switches labels on the cases so that Thrandel loses his shipment.
 Thrandel is not happy and threatens to kill Jean unless the Saint returns his illicit property.
+Needless to say the Saint is eager to thwart the master plan.

 13 April 1968

 The Saint has been summonsed by the local doctor to a Welsh village where residents have been attacked by strange, monstrous creatures.
 The link would seem to be with a research laboratory at nearby Dragon's Rock, run by the secretive Dr. Sardon.
 Sardon's niece Carmen is herself very worried and the Saint joins her to investigate.
 Carmen is attacked by a large creature whose tracks lead to Sardon's laboratory.
 He is breeding giant insects one of whose eggs are ready to hatch.
+The Saint must destroy it before it destroys him.

 1 December 1968

 Five members of the board of a company called Combined Holdings have all been recently murdered.
 It would appear that each one received a card with the words 'The Scales of Justice' printed on it before their deaths and the assassin would seem to a man posing as blind with a blowpipe concealed in his white stick.
 Gilbert Kirby, a friend of the Saint, is the latest board member to be threatened.
 He is due to be made Lord Mayor of London and escapes an assassination attempt whilst in the mayoral procession.
 The Saint examines photos of the pageant and realizes that the would-be killer was on the float submitted by Combined Holdings and has to be a member of the firm.
+He sets out to unmask him.

 8 December 1968